Guide to Economy 7 meters and tariffs

 Bear in mind that a large proportion of a domestic energy bill is typically taken up by heating the home and its water.
-Customers who do this with an electric storage heater and who have a hot water tank are typically amongst those most likely to benefit from Economy 7.
+Customers who do this with an electric storage heater and who have a hot water tank are typically among those most likely to benefit from Economy 7.

 Before switching to an Economy 7 meter, also remember that there are additional complicating factors to consider when it comes to shopping around and switching - something that's generally acknowledged to be key to cutting the cost of energy bills.

 Because Economy 7 is only for electricity it can make it difficult to compare the cost of dual fuel tariffs.

 Should you then want to switch back to a standard meter, you'll again be faced with the problem of getting the meter replaced, perhaps at a cost.

 Economy 10 tariffs